Investigating how research in 3D sound and signal processing technology can change the way that people experience artistic performances.

 A further workshop was held on 29-30 October 2016 in conjunction with another King's project, Connected culture, for which the project team provided the soundscapes.

-The team are also providing the soundscapes for the next Connected Culture workshop on 26 January 2017, which will use an array of cameras, monitors and projectors to experiment with ways of creating a live and visually dynamic stage that crosses several spaces.
+The team also provided the soundscapes for the most recent Connected Culture workshop on 26 January 2017, which used an array of cameras, monitors and projectors to experiment with ways of creating a live and visually dynamic stage that crossed several spaces.

 Professor Zoran Cvetkovic